jmnr/api/README.md

 + Added multiple serach term functionality
 + Add a 'most viewed' filter for best results to show up

+## Day 4 Workflow:

++ Added instagram images to the mix
++ A lot of refactoring
++ Tidied up mobile css
++ Finished off the tests

 ## How to Test

 + Open the file named testFile.html.
 This is a duplicated of the test file with qunit added to it.
 + The page will automatically run the tests in a file named 'tests.js', to view individual tests open this file.